LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 - **Json Hierarchy Serialization**: The visible columns setting is ignored when using hierarchy Json serialization because it serializes the entire structure of each Object.
 - **Json Import**: You cannot paste Json directly across the table, rows, or columns.
 You can paste Json into single cells for certain Object fields, Animation Curves, and Gradients with the caveat being that the Json was copied from the Inspector or Scriptable Sheets Window.
 You can copy to Json, save to a Json file, or import from a Json file you exported.
 - **JsonDotNet Converters**: JsonDotNet converters do not apply, such as `JsonConverter(typeof(StringEnumConverter))`.
 For String to Enum conversion, enable the "Use String Enums" setting.
+- **Mixed Value Fields**: Certain mixed value fields on default UnityEngine Components will not render as a flagged enum within Scriptable Sheets.
+Due to the underlying backing field being inaccessible.
 - **Multiline Strings**: The recommended best practice for multiline strings would be to encode/decode them manually using `\n` or `<br>`.
 If that is not possible your next option is to ensure Smart Paste is enabled and Row Delimiter is not set to a newline, carriage return, or any other string that is used in your content.
 You can then use Paste Pad to edit multiline content and paste it back into the cell.
 You could even split your multiline strings with the unique Row Delimiter to bulk import content across cells that each contain multilines.
 - **Numeric Fields**: `uint` and `ulong` numeric fields are only supported on Unity versions 2022.1 and later.
 - **Session Persistence**: The state of each Scriptable Sheets window has several values that are preserved, including selectable asset types, selected asset type, selected Object type, pinned Object types, and other fields.
 If you exit Unity or close a window, it will attempt to preserve the states of each window.
 The saved session will try to persist when the assembly recompiles, but cannot handle every possible change given the reflective nature of the tool.
 Especially if you added/removed a type, it might reset the window or swap an index within the UI.
 - **Settings Persistence**: Settings between sessions are not persisted in Unity versions prior to 2020.1.
 For this reason, we recommend Unity 2020.3 and up.
 - **Use String Enums**: Use String Enums does not apply to flagged enums unless it's a single value and you prefix the name with 'Enum:'.
+They also do not apply to various default UnityEngine Components.

 ## Known Unity Bugs
 - **Inspector Layer Masks**: When trying to copy layer masks in the Inspector window of Unity, you may get an index out of range exception.
 It is recommended to copy/paste layer masks within Scriptable Sheets windows only.